Banger484/web-sprint-challenge-build-a-web-api/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. The core features of Node.js and Express and why they are useful.

+Node.js allows JS to be used outside of the browser environment, this makes javascript way more versatile.
+It's useful for software development as well as web!

+Express is a Node.js framework that is open-source and its designed for building web apps and API's.

 1. Understand and explain the use of Middleware.

+Middleware can be used with express and it helps us do many different things, easier and cleaner error handling.
+Custom middleware can be used for validating req.body / req.params.id or you could make a logger middleware to tell you useful information during development.

 1. The basic principles of the REST architectural style.

+There a few basic principles to remember when creating a restful API:
+  Everything is a resource.
+  Each resource is accessible via a unique URI.
+  Resources can have multiple representations.
+  Communication happens over a stateless protocol HTTP.
+  Resource management happens via HTTP methods.

 1. Understand and explain the use of Express Routers.

+Express routers are useful for scalable apps, as your application grows if you were just using the server.js file it would be a long mess of endpoints!
+Routers let you organize and simply your application and make it easier to scale in the future.

 1. Describe tooling used to manually test the correctness of an API.

+I have been using httpie to manually test, but I also really like postman because once you built out the endpoint request its just a click of a button to send the request instead of retyping each different request you are making.